yuntsewu/chef-server/README.md

 # chef-server

-chef-server will run Chef Server 12 in an Ubuntu Trusty 14.04 LTS container.
+chef-server will run Chef Server 12 in an Ubuntu Xenial 16.04 LTS container.
-Image Size: Approximately 1GB

 This is a fork of: [c-buisson/chef-server](https://github.com/c-buisson/chef-server).